 The benefits of this medication are only seen if you use Finasteride once a day for 3-6 months.
 If you stop using the medication the effects are reversed at around 6-12 months after the treatment is stopped.
 Continuous use of Finasteride is recommended to ensure you get the best benefit.

 As with most medications, Finasteride can have some possible side effects.
-The possible side effects that have been identified with Finasteride include; erectile dysfunction, breast tenderness and enlargement, decreased libido, decreased volume of ejaculation; rashes, itching and swelling of the lips and face; and testicular pain.
+The possible side effects that have been identified with Finasteride include; erectile dysfunction, breast tenderness and enlargement, decreased libido, rashes, itching and swelling of the lips and face; and testicular pain.

 If you do experience any of these side effects please contact your prescriber and ask for any advice regarding discontinuing the treatment.
 If you do decide to stop using the treatment, these side effects are reversed after the treatment is discontinued.